AustinCodingAcademy/Exams/PHPIntro/01-Midterm/Midterm-Part1.md

     ?>

-5. The class's topics include PHP, MySQL and HTML
+e) The class's topics include PHP, MySQL and HTML

     <?php